stephennancekivell/stephennancekivell.github.io/_posts/2022-05-17-simplifying-go-concurrency-with-future.md

     <div>
         <p>Cautious Cat says,</p>
         <quote>
-        "Future only has one value and most functions in my code returns an error as well"
+        "Future only has one value and most functions in my code return an error as well"
         </quote>
     </div>
 </div>